alanyongy/aegis-multiagent-ai/README.md

 > </details>

 &nbsp;
 ### 2. Simulating Other Agents’ Decisions
+*Locally simulating every other agent’s decisions within its own turn to circumvent communication delay.*
 > <details>
 > <summary>Click to Expand</summary>
 >
 > &nbsp;
-> Each agent, on its own turn, executes the following loop:
+> Each agent, on its own turn, executes the following steps:
->
-> - For each agent (including self), simulate the next action based on the simulated world state.
+> - For each agent (including self), simulate the decision making process for this agent's next action based on the simulated world state.
 > - Update the world state to reflect the changes as a result of the predicted action (even though the action has not yet been carried out!)
-> - Update internal world model with the predicted outcome of that agent’s action.
-> - Use these updated predictions to inform its own next action choice.
 >
 > This results in every agent having a virtually consistent and up-to-date understanding of all other agents’ planned moves, despite communication lag.
->
 > This simulation-driven coordination enables precise timing for multi-agent rubble removal and energy sharing.
 >
 > ![](writeup-assets/AgentSimulationDiagram.png)